 When Oracle originally announced End of Life for Discoverer, their recommendation was to switch to Oracle Business Intelligence Enterprise Edition (OBIEE) and adopt their pre-built content for OBIEE.
-More recently, Oracle is emphasizing Oracle Cloud Applications (OCA) as another potential replacement for Discoverer.
+More recently, Oracle is emphasizing Oracle Analytics Cloud (OAC) as another potential replacement for Discoverer.
 This will continue to be a popular route for many organizations who prefer to remain on an Oracle platform, but the upgrade path is not simple.
 The only thing that they provide is a tool that converts your end user layer but doesn’t convert any existing reports so there are substantial costs associated with converting your workbooks, reports, and user layer.
 There will also be costs for implementation, licensing, and training.
-Your existing users will need to be trained in OBIEE and OCA, and because they're very feature rich it can be overwhelming for some users.
+Your existing users will need to be trained in OBIEE and OAC, and because they're very feature rich it can be overwhelming for some users.

 Option 3 – “Lift-and Shift” with ISV Tools